jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (1) A parking warden in uniform or in possession of a warrant or other evidence of authority as a parking warden— (a) may enforce the provisions of any stationary vehicle offence or special vehicle lane offence:
   (b) may, in relation to enforcing the provisions of any stationary vehicle offence or special vehicle lane offence, direct any person on any road, and apparently in charge of or in any vehicle, to—
-    (i) provide the person’s full name and full address and give any other identifying particulars required as to the person’s identity (for example, the person’s date of birth, occupation, and telephone number):
+    (i) provide the person’s full name, full address, and electronic address (if the person has an electronic address):
+    (ii) give any other particulars required as to the person’s identity (for example, the person’s date of birth, occupation, mobile phone number, or any other phone number):
-    (ii) give any information that is within the person’s knowledge and that may lead to the identification of the driver or person in charge of any vehicle (for example, the other person’s full name, full address, date of birth, occupation, and telephone number):
+    (iii) give any information that the person has that may lead to the identification of the driver or person in charge of any vehicle (for example, the full name, full address, electronic address, date of birth, occupation, mobile phone number, or any other phone number of the driver or person in charge of the vehicle):
   (c) may direct the driver or person in charge of any vehicle on any road to remove the vehicle from the road or any specified part of any road, if the parking warden believes on reasonable grounds that—
     (i) the vehicle causes an obstruction in the road or to any vehicle entrance to any property; or (ii) the removal of the vehicle is desirable in the interests of road safety or for the convenience or in the interests of the public: